angelo-v/groovyrdf/README.md

 Please contact me for any questions & feedback: [angelo.veltens@online.de](mailto:angelo.veltens@online.de)

+## Release Notes

+Version 0.2.1

+- adding WebIDs to resources

+Version 0.2

+- reading & processing RDF data from linked data resources

+Version 0.1

+- building RDF data

 ## License

-Copyright (c) 2011, Angelo Veltens
+Copyright (c) 2013, Angelo Veltens
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: